Photos | Videos | Program/Schedule | Sponsors | HealthFusion Team Challenge

 Building on the success of the 2013 National Indigenous Allied Health Awards, IAHA will again recognise the contribution of IAHA members to improving the health and wellbeing of Aboriginal and Torres Strait Islander peoples by holding a Gala Dinner and Awards.

 The Hon.
-Senator Fiona Nash will be our guest speaker for the Gala Dinner and Awards.
+Senator Fiona Nash was our guest speaker for the Gala Dinner and Awards and her speech can be found here.